mbodm/WAUZ/README.md

 > - Add more log infos (logfile size?) to better reproduce what happened?
 Not meant as "log everything".
 > - But maybe add additional infos when logging an exception (like the selected folders, etc).
 > - :heavy_check_mark: !!Unnecessary after 1.0.3 release!!
 Maybe implement option (checkbox) to remove all existing content from Destination-Folder before unzip?
-> - !!Unnecessary after 1.0.3 release!!
+> - :heavy_check_mark: !!Unnecessary after 1.0.3 release!!
 Do users really want/need that?
 (Maybe the above "open in Explorer" option is enough here)
 > - :heavy_check_mark: Missing or wrong selected folders lead to "Error occurred" UI status.
 Keep this behaivour?
 > - Maybe add a ListView with CheckBoxes to select zip files, before unzipping?
 > - :heavy_check_mark: Change TextBox placeholder text.